Agrarian Rural Urban Synthesis – AgRUS

 Rural resettlement: some terms/ AgRUS concepts

-Hubs grow based around a Centre.
-Personal property and employment arrangements remain conventional – some participants living within the town, others outside, even at some distance for the meantime.
+Personal property and employment arrangements remain conventional – some people living within the town, others outside, even at a distance.

-Independent and autonomous, each follows its own economy and pursuits – defined within its Charter.
+Independent and autonomous, each Hub follows its own economy and pursuits – defined within its own Charter.

 CLUSTER: A local network of rural life-stylers dwelling in proximity.
 As private land-owners they integrate as they choose with like-minded others in their neighbourhood.
 Unlike the participants of a Hub they have no charter of association — not to suggest that it might not emerge.